Alternative Treatments for Diabetes Nerve Pain

 First, find a quiet location, a comfortable body position, and a good state of mind.
 Try to block out worries and distracting thoughts.

 Relaxation techniques to help with diabetes nerve pain include:

 - Rhythmic breathing: Take long, slow breaths.
 Inhale slowly, and then exhale slowly.
 Count slowly to five as you inhale.
 Then count slowly to five as you exhale.
 Pay attention to how your body naturally relaxes.
 This will help you relax even more.

 - Deep breathing: Imagine a spot just below your navel.
-Breathe into that spot, filling your abdomen with air.
+Breathe into that spot, filling the abdomen with air.
 Let the air fill you from the abdomen up, then let it out, like deflating a balloon.

 - Relax to music: Put on some music that lifts your mood and that you find soothing and calming.
 There are specially designed relaxation audio tapes or CDs that are perfect for this.

 - Mental imagery relaxation: This is also called guided imagery.
 It is a form of "mental escape" in which you create calming, peaceful images in your mind.
-You also identify your self-talk -- your thoughts about your illness -- and focus on positive thoughts and emotions instead.
+You also identify self-talk -- your thoughts about your illness -- and focus on positive thoughts and emotions instead.

 Hypnosis to Relieve Diabetes Pain

 Self-hypnosis is the path to training both mind and body to make a desired change such as controlling diabetes pain.
 It is a skill that must be learned from a trained therapist and involves focusing attention for a desired purpose.
 With practice, hypnotizing yourself can be easy.
 You focus your attention on an image that blocks the perception of pain -- and you feel less pain.
 Your subconscious has grabbed hold of that message, replaying it time and again.
 The mind has learned to control the body.